proinsias/an-independent-mind/docs/Books/A Force for Good.md

 only be kinder but would also be freed from reactivity based on cynicism. — location: [697](kindle://book?action=open&asin=B00NRQRWRS&location=697) ^ref-17651

 ---
+He reasons that if we were to embrace a genuine concern for others, then in our daily lives we would not only be kinder but would also be freed from reactivity based on cynicism.
+And our society would be more compassionate toward the powerless and voiceless. — location: [696](kindle://book?action=open&asin=B00NRQRWRS&location=696) ^ref-37391

+---
 a deeper awareness of how our emotional world affects the people around us leads to a more compassionate outlook. — location: [699](kindle://book?action=open&asin=B00NRQRWRS&location=699) ^ref-7222

 ---